MMR

 The Mixed Migration Review (MMR) is the flagship annual report of the Mixed Migration Centre, first published in 2018.
 The report offers a deep analytical dive into the world of mixed migration, using the mixed migration lens to offer a critical and necessary framework to understand and respond to the complex characteristics and protection imperatives that defines contemporary human mobility.

-Finally, every year the MMR may introduce new features and present a different overarching focus, reflective of the dynamic and fast-evolving nature of mixed migration.
+Each year the MMR may introduce new features and present a different overarching focus, reflective of the dynamic and fast-evolving nature of mixed migration.

 Photo: Clive Shirley